Audeze LCD-GX Headphone Review

 So how do these cables translate to gaming?
 Short answer: it depends on the types of games you play, but both dragon cables are going to improve the sound pretty dramatically on the stock cable.

-Both the Silver and Black Dragon cables are going to help bring out details and clarity in the game audio.
+Both the Silver Dragon and Black Dragon Premium Headphone Cables are going to help bring out details and clarity in the game audio.
 If you’re playing a racing game, you might want to go with a Black Dragon to help bring out the lower frequencies of the car engine rumble while you’re racing down a street.
 Or you might want to use the Silver Dragon if you’re playing a game that requires you to focus on directional auditory cues.
 Assassin’s Creed and Fallout are my favorite franchises, and both have amazing classical and cinematic music in their soundtracks and detailed worlds with ambient effects everywhere.
 The Silver Dragon unmasks these details and brings them to life in the open digital world.
 The Dragon Cables also improve not just the game effects, but the fidelity of the mix and music.
 There are a lot of benefits to be had here.
 The Black and Silver Dragon cables help you remove the veil of the stock cable and really let the Audeze LCD-GX breathe and flex its muscles.

 Comparisons